codyssey-sampurnasen/problem-solving-practice/README.md

-# problem-solving-practice
+# Practice Repository

-Practice repository for Java, DSA, and problem solving
+This repository contains my practice work in:
+- Java (OOP, Data Structures & Algorithms)
+- Python scripting
+- Problem-solving exercises

+I have also used GitHub during my Infosys Springboard internship for version control and collaboration (private repositories).

+Currently working on building structured backend and AI-based projects.